 A R&D effort by the Chinese collaboration, jointly for SoLID, sPHENIX and EIC, for the next generation MRPC aims at 20 ps resolution.
-Tsinghua University is planning to develop a prototype in the next year.
-Beam test and finalization of detector and electronics will be done the following year.
+Tsinghua University has developed a prototype and obtained 17 ps results on the bench.
+Beam tests and design finalization of both the detector and electronics will be done in about a year.